EncryptEx/hammer/README.md

 If there's an error in the console about sqlite3 and node. please do the following cmd:
 ``npm i sqlite3 --save``

-# Configuring/Customising your bot
+# Configuring/Customizing your bot
 Use /log with ADMINISTRATOR perms in the server
 ________________

-# Useful Comands
+# Useful Commands
 /warn  -  Warns the user

 /unwarn  - Clear the user's warns